migueland94/ChimeraStudio/README.md

 # ChimeraStudio

 Chimera Studio is a simple sandbox for the Pollinations.ai API.
-This lightweight, client-side web application serves as an all-in-one testing ground for AI-powered image generation, computer vision model analysis, and editing.
+This lightweight, client-side web application serves as an all-in-one testing ground for AI-powered **image and video generation**, computer vision model analysis, and editing.
 Run it directly in your browser to freely explore everything the API can do.

 Since it runs entirely on the client side (HTML/JS/CSS), no backend installation is required.
 Your API keys and settings are stored locally in your browser, ensuring privacy and ease of use.